 Welcome to the 7-28 edition of the TNA Impact Wrestling recap.
 My last column created quite a stir.
 As some of you may know, my comments about Madison Rayne and her retaliation were picked up by several respected wrestling websites and writers.

 Needless to say, the writers and sites all seemed to universally be behind me in what I call “RayneStorm 2011″ (Like I said on Twitter, “MadTV” fans will understand the reference).
 One comment in particular seemed to strike a cord with Madison Rayne’s fans (all ten of them), and that was me calling her an atrocious human being two weeks ago.
 Now, that comment was more sarcastic than anything else.
-I realize she’s playing a character on TV and there’s probably some differences between ..click here to read more
+I realize she’s playing a character on TV and there’s probably some ..click here to read more

 AJ Styles, Alex Shelley, Austin Aries, Bobby Roode, Brian Kendrick, Bully Ray, Christopher Daniels, Eric Bischoff, Eric Young, Fortune, Gunner, hulk hogan, Immortal, Impact Wrestling, Jeff Jarrett, Ken Anderson, Kurt Angle, Madison Rayne, ODB, Rob Van Dam, Scott Steiner, sting, Tara, TNA Bound For Glory, TNA Hardcore Justice, TNA Knockouts, TNA Wrestling, Traci Brooks, Velvet Sky, Winter